Congregation B'nai Israel (Sacramento, California): Roots of other synagogues

 Between 1858 and 1861, a splinter group, calling itself B'nai Ha'Shalom had formed due to differences of opinion.
 The groups reunited in 1861 following floods that damaged the Bet Shalom cemetery.
 In 1879, the congregation turned from Orthodoxy to Reform, affiliating with the Union of American Hebrew Congregations in 1885.
 The more Orthodox members left to form Sacramento's Mosaic Law Synagogue.
 In 1970, members left the congregation to form Temple Beth Shalom in protest to the firing of the congregation's cantor.

 1999 arson attack

 On June 18, 1999, B'nai Israel was one of three Sacramento synagogues (also including Temple Beth Shalom and Knesset Israel Torah Center) that were set ablaze by white supremacist brothers Matthew and Tyler Williams.
-The attacks caused more than one million dollars in damage, with B'nai Israel alone sustaining over $800,000 in damage to its sanctuary and its library, which was destroyed.
+The attacks caused damage of more than $1 million, with B'nai Israel alone sustaining over $800,000 in damage to its sanctuary and its library, which was destroyed.

 Undeterred, the congregation met at the Sacramento community center that same evening for Shabbat services, and days later held a rally that drew over 5,000 people from the larger community.
 The arsonists subsequently murdered a gay couple, Gary Matson and Winfield Mowder, in Redding, California.
 The attack was the second time that the congregation had been the target of a hate crime: the synagogue was firebombed by a 17-year-old white supremacist in 1993.